BrandonW24/Massive-Loop-CSharp-Car/README.md

 - **Audio Sources**: `engineStartupAudio`, `engineIdleAudio`, `engineAccelerationAudio`, `engineDriveAudio`, `windAudio`
 - (Optional) **Decals**: `Decal_1`, `Decal_2` for player thumbnail projection
 3. Ensure your scene has:
-   - Proper ML setup (Our MassiveLoop SDK, world descriptor, and spawn point)
+   - Proper ML setup (Our Massive Loop SDK, world descriptor, and spawn point)
    - The car’s wheels positioned correctly for the colliders
 4. Upload your world or locally build and run through our SDK and sit in the car’s station to take control.